hyperledger-archives/fabric/docs/protocol-spec.md

 ### 4.5 Online wallet service

-This section describes the security design of a wallet service, which in this case is a node with which end-users can register, store their key material, and through which they can perform transactions.
+This section describes the security design of a wallet service, which in this case is a node with which end-users can register, store their key material and through which they can perform transactions.
 Because the wallet service is in possession of the user's key material, it is clear that without a secure authorization mechanism in place a malicious wallet service could successfully impersonate the user.
 We thus emphasize that this design corresponds to a wallet service that is **trusted** to only perform transactions